manuelbieh/amazon-product-api/README.md

 # amazon-product-api

-Setup a local API server for Amazon products
+Setup a local API server for Amazon products which uses phantom.js to scrape and extract product details.

 (Attention: this might be against Amazon's ToS.
 Use it at your own risk!)